KellzCodes/Java-Practice/Foundations/4. Conditionals and Control Flow/README.md

 **Note**: Only one of the code blocks will run.

+Example code can be found in the [if-then-else-if](https://github.com/keldavis/Java-Practice/tree/master/Foundations/4.%20Conditionals%20and%20Control%20Flow/if-then-else-if) folder.

 ### Switch Statement

 An alternative to chaining if-then-else conditions together is to use the ```switch``` statement.
 This conditional will check a given value against any number of conditions and run the code block where there is a match.